SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 > iOS uses the term Universal Link.
 The Android term is "App link".
 We use the term "deep link" in this article to cover the aspects common to both.

-When correctly configured, a deep link takes your user directly from the email to your app, without opening the mobile browser.
-If the app is not installed, the mobile browser will open and display the specified page instead.
+When correctly configured, a deep link takes your user directly from the email to your app, without opening the mobile web browser.
+If the app is not installed, the mobile web browser will open and display the specified page instead.

 ## Setup requirements